Supply Chain Management, M.S.

 8. Graduates will be able to collect, interpret, evaluate and analyze data relevant to supply chains.

-9. Graduates will be able to apply quantitative and computer models needed to make effective supply chain management decisions.
+9. Graduates can apply the quantitative and computer models needed to make effective supply chain management decisions.

 Pre-Requisite Courses (to be taken before entry)